EvolBioInf/mapro/README.md

 `scripts` and are explained in the documentation.

 ## Run Toy Analysis
+To run the toy analysis we need a small database of *Enterobacter cloacae* sequences, which we download from the net.
+`$ make ecl.db`
+We also need a Neighbors database, which we also get ready-made from the net.
+`$ make neidb`
+This database allows us to reproduce the analysis of bacterial taxa described in our forthcoming publication.
+Alternatively, you can construct the Neighbors database from scratch using the current data.
+`$ make newNeidb`

-The initial `make` also constructs and prepares the directory `analysis`.
-We change into it and run the example script for generating primers.
+We change into the directory `analysis` constructed with the initial `make`, and run the example script for generating primers.

 `$ cd analysis`